How to Do a Loving-Kindness Meditation

 As a kid, I spent countless of summer days building sand castles, floating in the sea and being fully immersed in books on the beach.
 I can still remember the delight of eating salty and crispy French fries in the sand after swimming and playing all day.

-Nowadays, I don’t tolerate the heat very well, but still, going to the beach feels like the ultimate summer experience.
-And there’s some truth in getting your ‘vitamin Sea’.
-Soaking in salt water works wonders for your skin, fights infections and is therapeutic for your joints and bones.
-The beach also offers great opportunities to relax and work out in a fun and doable way.
+Science shows that spending time in ‘blue spaces’ (near or in water) lowers your stress levels, reduces anxiety and leaves you feeling restored.
+Soaking in salt water also works wonders for your skin, fights infections and is therapeutic for your joints and bones.
+What’s more, the beach offers great opportunities to relax, socialize and move your body in a fun and doable way.
 And of course, getting your daily dose of fresh air and vitamin D boosts your health too.

 This blog post contains some affiliate links to resources I thought you might find helpful, at no extra cost to you.
 All opinions are my own.